Nutrition and Dietetics at Messiah College

 - Community health representatives

-Messiah’s nationally recognized Internship Center helps place students in a variety of nutrition and dietetics internships.
+Messiah’s nationally recognized internship program places students in a variety of nutrition and dietetics internships.
 A few examples include:

 - Food service organizations